 Categories of Contact Lenses

-the relationship between the categories; a brief description of
+the categories; a brief description of each will

 Categories of Contact Lenses